 Every participant has to register at the TTP as well.
 Upon registering the user picks a random private key x, calculates the public key $X=g_1^x$ and registers X at the TTP.
 The user can register at a bank with the public key, certified by the TTP.
-The EBSI identification service can be used to prove the user's identity.
 The bank can use this public key to keep track of the user's balance.